Skuterro/.NET-gRPC/README.md

+# .NET gRPC
-#Simple implementation of gRPC server and client in .NET
+Simple implementation of gRPC server and client in .NET